 People with MPS III generally do not display any features of the condition at birth, but they begin to show signs and symptoms of the disorder during early childhood.
-Affected children often initially have delayed speech and behavior problems.
-They may become restless, destructive, anxious, or aggressive, and some display features of autism spectrum disorder, which is a condition characterized by difficulty with social interactions and communication.
+Early signs and symptoms of MPS III can include frequent ear and throat infections or bowel problems, though most common are mild developmental delay or delayed speech.
+Behavioral problems often worsen with affected children becoming restless, hyperactive, destructive, anxious, impulsive, fearless, or aggressive.
+Some affected children display features of autism spectrum disorder, which is a condition characterized by difficulty with social interactions and communication.
+Children with MPS III may have an increased tendency to chew on objects or put things in their mouth (be hyperoral).
 Sleep disturbances are also very common in children with MPS III.
-This condition causes progressive intellectual disability and the loss of previously acquired skills (developmental regression).
-In later stages of the disorder, people with MPS III may develop seizures and movement disorders.
+This condition causes progressive intellectual disability and the loss of previously acquired skills (developmental regression or dementia).
+In later stages of the disorder, people with MPS III may develop seizures, loss of mobility, and movement disorders.

 MPS III is the most common form of mucopolysaccharidosis; the estimated incidence of all four types combined is 1 in 70,000 newborns.
 MPS IIIA and MPS IIIB are much more common than MPS IIIC and MPS IIID.

 Variants (also called mutations) in the GNS, HGSNAT, NAGLU, and SGSH genes cause MPS III.
 These genes provide instructions for making enzymes involved in the breakdown of large sugar molecules called glycosaminoglycans (GAGs).
 GAGs were originally called mucopolysaccharides, which is where this condition gets its name.
 The GNS, HGSNAT, NAGLU, and SGSH enzymes are involved in the step-wise breakdown of a subset of GAGs called heparan sulfate.